appscot/sails-orientdb/README.md

 The main difference between waterline-orientdb and [sails-orientdb](https://github.com/vjsrinath/sails-orientdb) is the way associations/edges are created.
 In `sails-orientdb` a special attribute named 'edge' is required while waterline-orientdb tries to adhere to waterline specification.

 #### ID
 Waterline-orientdb mimics sails-mongo adapter behaviour and maps the logical `id` attribute to the required `@rid` physical-layer OrientDB Record ID.
-Because of this it's not necessary, or advised, to declare an `id` attribute on your model definitions.
+Because of this it's not necessary to declare an `id` attribute on your model definitions.

 ## Usage